Skip to content

 FAB Group is committed to conducting the business in accordance with the highest ethical standards and in full compliance with all applicable anti-bribery and corruption laws and regulations including but not limited to; Foreign Corrupt Practices Act (FCPA), UK Bribery Act, UAE laws and other applicable local country laws / regulations where FAB operates.

-FAB Group AB&C Policy applies to all activities and operations across the Group, irrespective of their jurisdictions, businesses and operations including second- and third-party employees and is binding for all Group branches, affiliates and subsidiaries except where the provisions of the Policy differ due to the local regulatory requirements (the more stricter requirements will take precedence).
+FAB Group AB&C Policy applies to all activities and operations across the Group, irrespective of their jurisdictions, businesses and operations including second- and third-party employees and is binding for all Group branches, affiliates and subsidiaries except where the provisions of the Policy differ due to the local regulatory requirements (the stricter requirements will take precedence).

 FAB Group has zero-tolerance towards bribery and corruption and prohibits them in any form, both directly and indirectly.